huzky-v/roll-pangolin/README.md

       - EMAIL=YOUR-LOGIN-EMAIL
       - PASSWORD=YOUR-LOGIN-PASSWORD
       - HOST=YOUR-PANGOLIN-ENDPOINT
       - ORGANIZATION=YOUR-ORGANIZATION-SELECTION
-      - DEFAULT_SITE=YOUR-SITE // This is the site name (look something like immaterial-calabar-python) column on the manage sites page
+      - DEFAULT_SITE=YOUR-SITE // This is the site name column (look something like immaterial-calabar-python) on the "Manage sites" page
     volumes:
-      - /var/run/docker.sock:/var/run/docker.sock // This is needed
+      - /var/run/docker.sock:/var/run/docker.sock // This is needed to get the labels on the Docker host
 ```

+You can see the example on demo.service.yaml

-I will finish up the documentation afterwards.
+I will finish the documentation afterwards.

-## Limitations
+## Known Limitations & Cautions
 1. Any changes on Pangolin UI will be discarded after the re-deployment of roll-pangolin
   - It performs a create-after-delete action for the exposed domain
+2. No 2FA support, just plain username / password
+  - Or you can pre-login using curl
+3. *Tested on single machine setup and my environment only, test yours before you go prod*
+  - I have a wildcard subdomain set on Cloudflare beforehead
+4. Sub-domain and http/https mode only
+5. This is an early stage development.
-2. roll-pangolin does not support deleting the old exposed stuff after removing the label on container or setting enabled=false.
+6. roll-pangolin does not support deleting the old exposed stuff after removing the label on container or setting enabled=false.
   - Will add it back (may be deleting the resource)
-3. No 2FA support, just plain username / password
-4. *Tested only on single machine setup and my environment*
-5. Sub-domain mode only
-6. This is an early stage development, use with caution, I will re-check
-7. It should be more, let me think of it.
+7. This is a hobby project to me, may update irregularly, feel free to fork it.